Freelancers already know the benefits of remote work.

 4. Reno, Nevada

 The Average Price of a 1-Bedroom Apartment: $1,000

-Why It's Perfect for Freelancers: Nevada is one of America's hottest startup hubs, and there's a large number of small businesses and tech companies looking for freelancers to hire.
+Why It's Perfect for Freelancers: Nevada is one of America's hottest startup hubs, and there's a large number of small businesses and tech companies looking for freelancers.
 Entrepreneurs who love action and fun entertainment will adore living here, and there are tons of networking opportunities.

 5. Colorado Springs, Colorado

 The Average Price of a 1-Bedroom Apartment: $900

 What Living Here is Like: Mix suburban lifestyle with nearby nature adventures, and you have Colorado Springs.
 It's only an hour south of Denver if you want a night out in the city.
 Plus, with the Garden of the Gods and Pike's Peak on the horizon, you have plenty of outdoor activities.
 Unlike most of Colorado, winters here aren't too snowy, and you won't find many bugs hanging around either.
 Parents also rave about the schools here.

 Why It's Perfect for Freelancers: With a lower cost of living than Kansas City, where the average home already costs a low national average of $135,100, Colorado Springs was my move of choice.
 Colorado is a great place for freelancers for several reasons, but Colorado Springs, in particular, is more affordable.
 It's perfect for families, and plenty of other professionals call this home.

 6. Minneapolis, Minnesota